- Applications on your PC create their temporary files and cache in order to work properly.

 For this purpose, employing a professional cleaner is a practical method to clean your hard disk and erase unnecessary cache from your system.

-By choosing software like CCleaner, you have practical support to scan your hard disk and maintain your drive healthy and without bloatware.
+By choosing software like Fortect, you have practical support to scan your hard disk and maintain your drive healthy and without bloatware.

-Plus, using Drive Wiper functionality will help you erase cache files without affecting your system or deleting critical system files.
+Plus, the Privacy Traces functionality will help you erase cache files without affecting your system or deleting critical system files.

 Looking for more guides like this one?
 The Removal Guides Hub might have all the information you need.